 - To prevent and treat cancer

-One clinical trial showed that sho-saiko-to was associated with a decreased risk of developing hepatocellular carcinoma (liver cancer) in patients with cirrhosis of the liver.
-Clinical trials are now being performed to determine whether sho-saiko-to can increase survival in patients with hepatocellular carcinoma.
+One clinical trial showed that sho-saiko-to was associated with a decreased risk of developing liver cancer in patients with cirrhosis.
+Clinical trials are now being performed to determine whether sho-saiko-to can increase survival in patients with liver cancer.

 - To reduce fevers

 - To treat gastrointestinal disorders